 Control Validation Compass ("CVC") is an open-source tool and dataset designed to speed the process of a) identifying security control gaps and b) closing those gaps by pointing teams to relevant detections.
 CVC promotes a control validation or "purple team" approach and mindset by pointing teams to relevant offensive security tests, so they can immediately validate the effectiveness of new (or existing) controls.

 Intelligence Teams: These teams identify threats to the organizations they support but often have less immediate visibility into their internal controls landscape.
 CVC puts more resources and potential context directly into these teams' hands.

 Defenders / Blue Teams: The Threat Alignment page provides a quick & easy way for any team to instantly identify potential gaps in control coverage that should be filled with new detections and tested.
 If new detections must be created, each page of CVC points teams to many resources with potentially relevant logic.

 Offensive Security / Red Teams: Red teams can use CVC to identify where control coverage may be lighter and build simulation/emulation exercises around this knowledge.

 Evaluate MITRE ATT&CK Matrix with Open-Source Adversary Emulation Tools

 Cyberattack simulation, aka Threat Simulation, is an emerging IT security technology that can help discover gaps, vulnerabilities, and misconfigurations in your security infrastructure.
-We have covered the need for adversary simulation and the top ten open-source adversary simulation tools in this blog.
+We have covered the need for adversary emulations and the top ten open-source adversary emulations tools in this blog.